 Lead the Change!

 We are excited to introduce a new workshop series focused on social justice leadership development!
-This seven-week program gives students of all identities the opportunity to develop skills related to being an agent of change.
-Participants must attend at least 5 of the 7 workshops.
-Allies, Advocates, and Activists Parts 1 and 2 are mandatory.
+This six-week program gives students of all identities the opportunity to develop skills related to being an agent of change.
+Participants must attend at least 4 of the 6 workshops.
+Allies, Advocates, and Activists and Intent versus Impact are mandatory.
 Upon completion, all participants will receive a certificate of attendance, and be recognized at the Student Excellence Awards.

 How do you hope to engage with issues of social justice?
 From listening to and affirming the experience of marginalized peers, to speaking out against injustice, to actively fighting for social change, come to this workshop and learn about the first steps of getting involved.